 SiteGround is one of the most popular and highest rated hosting provider in the WordPress community.
 They provide unique in-house WordPress speed and security solutions to make your site as fast and secure as possible.
 They are known for the best 24/7 support in the industry which is why they’re an official ‘WordPress’ and ‘WooCommerce’ recommended hosting provider.
 SiteGround features include pre-installed WooCommerce, free SSL, automatic upgrades, built-in WP caching, CDN, one-click staging and GIT version control.
 They are also one of the few companies offering location specific hosting with 3 data centers in USA, Europe, and Asia.
 On top of all this, they have а special 70% discount for WPBeginner readers.

 WPEngine is VIP WordPress hosting.
 Their hassle-free hosting offers fast and robust servers that can handle anything.
 Your website is practically hacker proof, and their mind-blowing customer service makes you feel like king.
 They offer automatic security updates, daily backups, one-click restore points, automatic caching, top-tier security, one-click staging area, and more.
 WPEngine is like having an army of WordPress experts on your side for assistance.
 Brands like HTC, FourSquare, SoundCloud, Balsamiq, and many others use WPEngine for their WordPress hosting (Just sayin').
 If you are a business who do not want to deal with the technical side of running your blog, then WPEngine is the solution for you.
+Bonus: now you get all 36+ premium StudioPress themes and Genesis framework for free with all WP Engine accounts.

 Started in 1997, Liquid Web has become the leader in managed VPS and cloud hosting.
 They are famous for their fast and high quality support, known as ‘Heroic Support’.
 All Liquid Web hosting servers are highly tuned for speed, performance, and security making it a completely hassle-free hosting solution.
 Their new managed WordPress hosting option includes staging sites, automatic updates, image compression tools, free SSL, powerful developer tools, and an intuitive dashboard to manage all your sites in one place.
 There’s a reason why top companies like Motorola, Red Bull, ESPN, Audi, and FedEx use Liquid Web.